ColinPattinson/colinpattinson.github.io/_posts/2023-06-22-food-drink-euro-trip.md

 8.1/10.
 Lots of traditional dishes.
 Some are a bit, dare I say, bland.
 Nice but not zinging me with flavour.
 Absolutely would love these in winter.
 Very nice, very solid but not life changing.

 ## Slovakia
 Bang average little brunch/breakfast this.
 I think I was just out for a little tourist day and was wanting a coffee and snack before hiking up to the castle.
 Everything seemed absolutely fine.
-I think I spectacularly failed trying to say thank you in Slovakian.
+I think I spectacularly failed trying to say thank you in Slovakian to the waitress which might of flooded me with shame.

 ![Egg croissant on a plate with a coffee that has been drunk and a glass of water](https://lh3.googleusercontent.com/pw/AJFCJaXAepNHRjpcHYG71QZTZDAsh2wYbwXjpP_cNPEUOCZ2QjfEDEJjzjF4qKaqpEqD2uQFSVQJBX8bcXLi4yEhdiGxgHOPQTvoww9-b8Pmbi_1VGS8CWwwrFFlY6k6f3xONRrrDZwh3l00sVg-QEHo2xXrKg=w743-h986-s-no?authuser=0)